uuzaix/predictions/README.md

 **Keep track of your predictions and calibrate yourself**

 This app aims to increase quality of estimations made by users.
 Confidence level and correctness can be set for each prediction.
-Provided statistics helps users to calibrate their accuracy of estimations.
+Provided statistics helps users to calibrate the accuracy of their estimations.

 **See demo at**
 https://predictions-3205d.firebaseapp.com/